The entire book appears at this link with chapters added after appearing online:

 determine where that bastard is.
 Then, you go in for the kill and

-We don’t want to take forever, you understand.
-You would
+Real surgical strike.
+Don’t want to take forever, you understand.

-not believe how much it costs to rent a chopper.
-But, the client
+You would not believe how much it costs to rent a chopper.

 results.
 We’ll get that Bingo bastard yet.”